 The Australian Aluminium Council supports the Paris Agreement.
 The Council acknowledges the scientific evidence of global warming reported over time by the United Nations Intergovernmental Panel on Climate Change (IPCC) and supports the need for a global response to the threat of climate change.
-Consistent with this, the Council believes Australia should aim for carbon neutrality in the second half of the century, with developed countries leading the global transition.
+The Council supports Australia’s commitment to achieve net zero by 2050 and 43% below 2005 levels by 2030.

 In a carbon-constrained future, increasing quantities of aluminium will be used globally as living standards improve, transport systems become more efficient and innovative lightweight construction systems are favoured.
 As a strong and lightweight material that can be infinitely recycled, aluminium can help society significantly reduce greenhouse gas emissions and energy consumption.
 As the world’s largest producer of bauxite and largest exporter of alumina, and with a wealth of energy resources, Australia should be well placed to capitalise on these competitive advantages.